 auto option, which will allow you to mount it manually.

-In this tutorial, we created an NFS host and illustrated some key NFS behaviours by creating two different NFS mounts, which we shared with our NFS client.
-If you’re looking to implement NFS in production, it’s important to note that the protocol itself is not encrypted.
+In this tutorial, you created an NFS host and illustrated some key NFS behaviors by creating two different NFS mounts, which you shared with your NFS client.
+If you’re seeking to implement NFS in production, it’s important to note that the protocol itself is not encrypted.
 In cases where you’re sharing files over a private network, this may not be a problem.
 In other cases, a VPN or some other type of encrypted tunnel will be necessary to protect your data.
 Note that this often results in a significant reduction in performance.
 If performance is an issue, consider using SSHFS.

 Join our DigitalOcean community of over a million developers for free!
 Get help and share knowledge in our Questions & Answers section, find tutorials and tools that will help you grow as a developer and scale your project or business, and subscribe to topics of interest.Sign up

 Click below to sign up and get $100 of credit to try our products over 60 days!